argilla-io/argilla/docs/_source/practical_guides/collect_responses.md

 The following metrics only apply to the `FeedbackDataset`.
 ```

-#### Agreement metrics
+#### Annotator Agreement metrics

-After we gather responses for a dataset from a team of annotators, we may want to analyse their agreement level to see how reliable is the final responses after unifying the responses.
+After we gather responses for a dataset from a team of annotators, we may want to analyse their agreement level to see how reliable is the final responses after unifying the responses (these module covers what it's also named inter-coder reliability measures).

 ```python
 import argilla as rg